cptx032/calcium/README.md

 ![cameraman.png](screenshots/cameraman.png) ![dollar.png](screenshots/dollar.png) ![girlface.png](screenshots/girlface.png) ![houses.png](screenshots/houses.png) ![lenna.png](screenshots/lenna.png) ![moon.png](screenshots/moon.png) ![particles.png](screenshots/particles.png) ![simple_arcade_physics.png](screenshots/simple_arcade_physics.png)

+#### monochrome.py
+In `tools/spriter.py` one pixel is created using two characters, in `tools/monochrome.py` four pixels are create using two characters.
+This is better to make terminal applications where normally we have only 80x24

 ## calcium.py
 #### CalciumScreen
 Represents the virtual ascii screen.
 It has the `get_string` method that returns the string/ascii representation of screen.
 You can use this method to "plot" the screen in any place you want.
 The `window` module is a implementation of calcium classes in tkinter/tk.
 The `clear_color` property controls the color used to clear the screen.
 Any color is a integer between 0 and 3 representing the level of color.
 The levels are the 4 characters: █, ▓, ▒, ░.